Blocks Guide

 To design your projects you can introduce obstacles along the way or add everyday objects that you have near you.

-Also, you can use the squares resulting from cutting the boards* as obstacles or objects to create games, mazes or stories and personalize them as you wish.
+You can also use the squares resulting from cutting the boards* as obstacles or objects to create games, mazes or stories and customize them as you wish.